 Dimly lit bar interior with metal shelves displaying liquor bottles, glassware, and decorative glass vases under warm lighting, in a retro style.

-This bar is an entirely different experience from Charles H. For one, it’s a lot smaller, so you get more attention from the bartender, and two, the menu is small, with only a few drink and food options.
+This bar is an entirely different experience from Charles H. For one, it’s a lot smaller, so you get more attention from the bartender.
+For another, the menu is pared down to just a few drink and food options.

 Close-up of a white tray with round dish labels listing sushi items like Yellowtail Sashimi and Fried Abalone.